Staying ahead of fraud risks with multi-layered identity verification

 When it comes to fighting back against fraud, identity verification – which incorporates multiple techniques and technologies – is critical.
 Identity verification works by analysing data from numerous sources, such as from online identities, and cross referencing it with trusted data sources – such as the credit bureau – to gauge the likelihood that customers are who they say they are.

-In this short guide, we take an in-depth look at what identity verification is and how identity verification services can help you minimise fraud risks, improve your consumers’ online experiences
+In this short guide, we take an in-depth look at what identity verification is and how identity verification services can help you minimise fraud risks and improve your consumers’ online experiences.

 Skip to section...